nshmahira/nshmahira/README.md

 ### About me:

-- 🌱 I’m currently learning Katalon, CI/CD
+- 🌱 I’m currently working on a project using Cypress for end-to-end testing and learning Katalon, CI/CD
-- 💬 Ask me about ...
+- 💬 Ask me about QA Engineer
 - 📫 How to reach me: nashuham14@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: very easy to mingle with people